bnoden/OffAndUp/readme.md

 This minified file contains the combined functionality of all the other components and,
 at this point, is the only necessary JS file.

-This extension is function on the landing page, the query results page, and  user
+This extension functions on the landing page, the query results page, and item and user
-profile pages (assuming the user has items for sale).
+profile pages (assuming the user has multiple items for sale).
 ___

 ##### `IgnoreSoldItems`